How to Choose a Kindergarten in Singapore (2026)

 How to Check

 Use ECDA's online subsidy calculator or ask the kindergarten directly.
-They are required to help you understand and apply for available subsidies.
+They are required to help you understand and apply for available subsidies — so do not be shy about asking.

 How to Visit a Kindergarten: A Practical Checklist

 Most kindergartens offer open houses or scheduled visits.
-Here is what to do and observe during a visit.
+Here is what to actually do and look for when you go.

 Before the Visit